I think you’ll agree with me that writing persuasive essays can sometimes be difficult, as you have to effectively convince your audience and readers!

 Another important factor to consider as you write your content is your audience’s or reader’s response to your opinion and arguments.

-Aside from determining your persuasive essay’s topic, main idea, and defense, do not forget to also gather examples, facts, details, reasons and even incidents.
+Aside from determining your essay’s topic, main idea, and defense, do not forget to also gather examples, facts, details, reasons and even incidents.
 You should use these things to strongly persuade your audience and readers.

 Once you have written your content completely, make sure that all supporting information and statements are arranged coherently and logically.

-You can establish the purpose and tone of your persuasive essay through using direct, concrete and specific words.
+You can establish the purpose and tone of your essay through using direct, concrete and specific words.

 Also, make sure to use formal and reasonable language and writing style.
-This can help you establish a firm tone as you get on with your persuasive essay.
+This can help you establish a firm tone as you get on with your essay.

 Lastly!
 Do not forget that all your opinions, points and arguments MUST HAVE logical and clear connections to one another and to your topic and main idea.